matteomeli/glue/docs/imports.md

 i.show
 ```

-Finally, if you wnat to import à-la-carte instead, you can do so by importing only what you need for any type class, its functions, its instances and its syntax:
+Finally, if you want to import à-la-carte instead, you can do so by importing only what you need for any type class, its functions, its instances and its syntax:

 ```scala
 import glue.Monoid